 Panic attacks are common, occurring in at least 11% of adults each year.
 Most people recover from panic attacks without treatment, but a few develop panic disorder.

 Panic disorder is when people worry that they will have more panic attacks and/or change their behavior to try to avoid attacks.
-Panic disorder is present in 2 to 3% of the population during any 12-month period.
+Panic disorder is present in 2 to 3% of the population yearly.
 Women are about 2 times more likely than men to have panic disorder.
 Panic disorder usually begins in late adolescence or early adulthood (see Panic Disorders in Children and Adolescents Panic Disorder in Children and Adolescents Panic disorder is characterized by panic attacks that occur at least once a week.
 A panic attack is a brief (about 20-minute) episode of intense fear that is usually accompanied by physical... read more ).

 Symptoms of Panic Attacks and Panic Disorder

 A panic attack involves the sudden appearance of intense fear or discomfort plus at least 4 of the following physical and emotional symptoms:

 Fear of going crazy or of losing control